webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (9‒10s)

-Next, I've wrapped a CLI linter tool and exercised Annotations generation.
+Next, I've wrapped a CLI linter tool and exercised Annotations generation.<br>
 It's a way to attach linter messages right to the appropriate lines in diff.

 >>>>>